realmjoin/realmjoin-remediation/windows/align-device-name-with-autopilot-profile/README.md

 - handles special cases:
     - no serial number available (throw error)
     - device name exceeds 15 characters (SN will be cut off from the left)
+    - serial number contains hyphens (will be removed)